dingus9/python-rs-cdb-migrate/README.md

 python-rs-cdb-migrate
 =====================

-An end-user python script to migrate and resize CDB (DBaaS) instances.
+An end-user python script to migrate and/or resize CDB (DBaaS) instances.

 Uses the Cloud Databases API to clone a new instance based off an existing instance.
 Allows for quick resizing.